Function Call

 Number: Date serial number

-Returns the year of the date represented by the date serial number.
+Returns the year corresponding to the date serial number.

 @month